+As mentioned above, Zegyo is a wholesale market as well as a retail market so you can pretty much get everything there from silk, jade, handicrafts, jewelry to electronics.
 Instead of finding something to buy, you can seek for something to eat.
 Local street food sold here are said to be the most excellent ones you can find in Mandalay.
 From a bowl of mohinga, pork skewers to a sweet glutinous rice cake and an iced yogurt drink, everything is mouthwatering.
 Just sit down on a plastic kid’s stool.
-Enjoy any kinds of food on the stick you like with fresh chili, garlic and a couple of tasty dipping sauce.
-Then see the stall owner prepare meat for the new skewer batch.
-Zay Cho night market should be paradise for foodies.
-Myanmar travel tours
+Enjoy any kinds of food on the stick you like with fresh chili, garlic and a couple of tasty dipping sauce; then see the stall owner prepare meat for the new skewer batch.

 Anawrahta Road Night Market